LeanneCodes/GinTopia_NEW/README.md

 ### Database Structure
 * The database is made up of two models, a Reservation model and a Mixologist model.
 It was created like this for two reasons.
     * For the first reason, on the booking form page, logged in users can see the mixologists that work for GinTopia and see their name, age, experience and their favourite gin cocktail.
 This display is provided to the visitor so that they can choose which mixologist they would like to be taught by.
-For the purpose of this project, the Mixologists work every day.
+For the purpose of this project, the Mixologists work all classes, every day.
 This gives the user a choice and a small element of control on how their experience may pan out.

     * The second reason is for the purpose of scheduling.
 Due to the Mixologist model being linked to the Reservation model, if a Mixologist is suddenly unable to attend a shift, any bookings associated to them, will be deleted.
 One of the future features to be implemented is a text and/or email to notify a user a change to their booking from the Django administration backend.

     ![image](media/data-schema.png)
-    The data schema is a visual representation of how the two models are linked, via the Reservation's mixologist foreign key and the the Mixologist's first_name primary key.
+    The data schema is a visual representation on how the two models are linked, via the Reservation's mixologist foreign key and the Mixologist's first_name primary key.

     * The database captures a host of user data, including name, age, gender, email, phone, as well as the time and date of their booking, how many people are they booking on behalf for and the mixologist they wish to be taught by.